Winter Market Guidelines

-Occasionally, the NWFM may approve vendors that do not fit in the above three categories, such as businesses who offer a service or product.
-For example, chair massage or landscaping design.
-Please apply with relevant documentation (business license, food safety certifications, and proof of insurance coverage).
-Businesses that are aligned with the New West Farmers Market Society’s Mission Statement will be given preference.
+Occasionally, the NWFM may approve vendors that do not fit in the above categories, such as businesses who offer a service or product.
+For example, massage or landscaping design.
+Please apply with relevant documentation (food safety certifications, and proof of insurance coverage).
+Businesses that are aligned with the NWFM Society’s Mission Statement will be given preference.

 Location, Dates, and Fees

-The 2018 Winter Markets will take place on every 1st and 3rd Saturday of the month from 11am to 3pm on Belmont Street, New Westminster.
+The Winter Markets will take place on the 1st and 3rd Saturday of the Month from 11am to 3pm on Belmont Street in New Westminster.
 Stall sizes are either 10’x10’ or 10’x20’ and an appropriate stall will be awarded to you based on your needs, requested in the application.
-The 2018 Winter Markets begin November 3rd, 2018, and run until April 20, 2019.
+The 2019/2020 Winter Markets will begin November 2nd and run until April 18th.

 Prepaid Stall sizes and fees are:

 - 10’ X 10’ – $40 per market +taxes